daniel-beet/acme.sh.wiki-clone/dnsapi.md

 https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode

-## 1. Use CloudFlare domain API to automatically issue cert
+## CloudFlare Option:

-There are 2 ways to use cloudflare API.
+CloudFlare Domain API offers two methods to automatically issue certs.

 ### Using the global api key
 First you need to login to your CloudFlare account to get your [API key](https://dash.cloudflare.com/profile).